Chatuchak weekend market is all kinds of crazy.

 If you like the idea of exploring Chatuchak but the idea of the tourist hordes and hot hot heat is putting you off, consider visiting the Friday night version of the market on JJ Green instead.

-This is much more relaxed than the market you’ll find on Saturdays and Sundays, and it generally enjoys a more local clientele.
+This is much more relaxed than the market you’ll find on Saturdays and Sundays, and it generally enjoys a more local clientele and relaxed atmosphere.

 JJ Night Market could well be the perfect place to spend a Friday night in Bangkok.